Object-Centric Diffusion for Efficient Video Editing: Introduction

 This paper centers on video editing models and presents novel solutions to enhance their efficiency.
-We first examine the current video editing frameworks, identifying the key elements that impede their effectiveness.
+We first examine the current video editing frameworks, identifying the key elements that increase their latency.
 These encompass memory overheads, such as those associated with attention-based guidance from diffusion inversion, as well as computational bottlenecks, including excessive cross-frame attention and an unnecessarily high number of sampling steps.
 We show that significant improvements can be achieved by adopting off-the-shelf optimizations namely efficient samplers and leveraging token reduction techniques in attention layers such as token merging (ToMe)~\cite{bolya2022token, bolya2023token}.

-Additionally, we argue that during video editing, users may be particularly sensitive to the quality of edited foreground objects compared to any potential degradations in the background regions.
+Additionally, we argue that video editing users may be particularly sensitive to the quality of edited foreground objects, as opposed to slight degradations in background regions.
 Consequently, we propose two new and efficient techniques that harness this object-centric aspect of editing applications.
 Our first solution, \textit{Object-Centric Sampling}, involves separating the diffusion process between edited objects and background regions.
-This strategy enables the model to focus the majority of its diffusion steps on the foreground areas.
-Consequently, it can generate unedited regions with considerably fewer steps, all while ensuring faithful reconstructions in all areas.
-With our second solution, \textit{Object-Centric 3D ToMe}, we incentivise each token reduction layer to merge more tokens within less crucial background areas and exploit temporal redundancies that are abundant in videos.
+This strategy enables the model to focus most of its diffusion steps on the foreground areas, whilst generating unedited regions with considerably fewer steps, yet maintaining faithful reconstructions in all areas.
+With our second solution, \textit{Object-Centric ToMe}, we incentivise each token reduction layer to merge more tokens within less crucial background areas and exploit temporal redundancies that are abundant in videos.
 The combination of such techniques, coined Object-Centric Diffusion (OCD), can seamlessly be applied to any video editing method without retraining or finetuning.

-As we demonstrate in extensive experiments, the combined implementation of these object-centric solutions enhances the quality of video editing in both salient foreground object and background, while considerably reducing the overall generation cost.
-We apply our proposed solutions to inversion-based and ControlNet-based video editing models, speeding them up by a factor of 10$\times$ and 6$\times$ respectively while also decreasing memory consumption up to 17$\times$ for a comparable quality (see~\cref{fig:teaser}).
+As we demonstrate in extensive experiments, the combined implementation of these object-centric solutions enhances the quality of video editing in both salient foreground object and background, while considerably reducing the generation cost.
+We accelerate both inversion-based and ControlNet-based video editing models, speeding them up by a factor of 10$\times$ and 6$\times$ respectively while also decreasing memory consumption up to 17$\times$ for a comparable quality (see~\cref{fig:teaser}).